 Statins are used by about 25 percent of Americans 45 years and older.
 Between six and seven million people in the UK take statin drugs every day.
 But what are they used for?
 What disease or disorder in our society motivates drug therapy for such a large proportion of the population?
 In short, statins are prescribed by doctors to help protect healthy but high-risk people from heart disease and to prevent heart attacks and strokes in people who have already been diagnosed with cardiovascular disease.

-Statins were approved to lower cholesterol in the United States in 1987.
+In 1987, statins were approved in the United States to lower cholesterol.
 Lovastatin (Mevacor) was the first statin approved by the FDA.
 At that time there was evidence that this drug lowered LDL-cholesterol but it had not been proven that doing so would reduce the risk of heart disease or improve survival.
-During the next 20 years a number of large clinical trials adressed the clinical efficacy of statin therapy in healthy people with increased risk of heart disease (primary prevention) and in patients with documented cardiovascular disease (secondary prevention).
+During the next 20 years, a number of large clinical trials addressed the clinical efficacy of statin therapy in healthy people with increased risk of heart disease (primary prevention) and in patients with documented cardiovascular disease (secondary prevention).

-Several studies have addressed the efficacy of statin drugs compared with placebo among patients with documented cardiovascular disease.
-The three largest trials, 4S (Scandinavian Simvastatin Survival Study), LIPID (Long-Term Intervention with Pravastatin in Ischemic heart Disease study) and HPS (Heart Protection Study) showed that all-cause mortality was significantly lower among patients receiving statin therapy compared with placebo.
-The absolute reduction in all-cause mortality was 4 percent, 3.1 percent and 1.8 precent in the three trials respectively.
+Several studies have addressed the efficacy of statin drugs compared with placebo among patients with a documented cardiovascular disease.
+The three largest trials, 4S (Scandinavian Simvastatin Survival Study), LIPID (Long-Term Intervention with Pravastatin in Ischemic Heart Disease study) and HPS (Heart Protection Study) showed that all-cause mortality was significantly lower among patients receiving statin therapy compared with placebo.
+The absolute reduction in all-cause mortality was 4 percent, 3.1 percent and 1.8 percent in the three trials respectively.

-So, if we focus on all cause mortality, the conclusion is twofold.
-Firstly, statin therapy is effective and saves lives among patients with documented cardiovascular disease such as prior heart attack or stroke.
+So, if we focus on all-cause mortality, the conclusion is twofold.
+Firstly, statin therapy is effective and saves lives among patients with a documented cardiovascular disease such as prior heart attack or stroke.
 Some might say the effect is small, but it is consistent and cannot be ignored.
-Therefore, not giving statins to patients with documented atherosclerotic cardiovascular disease is bad clinical practice and goes against evidence based medicine.
+Therefore, not giving statins to patients with documented atherosclerotic cardiovascular disease is bad clinical practice and goes against evidence-based medicine.
 Many will say it is malpractice.
 Secondly, however, it has not been proven that statin drugs reduce mortality among healthy people with increased risk of heart disease, except for individuals with diabetes and those with the relatively rare disorder of familial hypercholesterolemia.